omegaml/omegaml/docs/source/admin/kickstart.rst

-Getting Started with omega|ml
+Getting Started with omega-ml
 =============================

-omega|ml is the data science integration platform that consists of a compute cluster, a highly scalable distributed NoSQL database and a REST API.
-The omega|ml Commercial Edition in addition provides a web dashboard, user profile management and security features.
+omega-ml is the data science integration platform that consists of a compute cluster, a highly scalable distributed NoSQL database and a REST API.
+The omega-ml Commercial Edition in addition provides a web dashboard, user profile management and security features.

-omega|ml enables data scientists to offload all the heavy-lifting involved with machine learning and analytics workflows, while enabling third-party apps to use machine learning models in production the REST API.
+omega-ml enables data scientists to offload all the heavy-lifting involved with machine learning and analytics workflows, while enabling third-party apps to use machine learning models in production the REST API.